HrushikeshBudhale/beginner_tutorials/README.md

 ---

 ### Description
- Repository containing 'first_publisher_subscriber' package with one publisher and one subscriber.
+ Repository containing 'first_publisher_subscriber' package with one talker and one listener node.
+Talker node publishes message and provides service named 'modify_output'.
+Listener node subscribes to the messages from talker and calls 'modify_output' after fixed interval of time.
+Both the nodes can be launched using single launch file.

 ### Dependencies